pamgene/dotplot_operator/README.md

 ---|---
 ColorLowerLimit|Lower limit for color scale of the dots(default: -0.5)
-ColorUpperLimit|Upper limit for color scale of the dots (default: 0.5) SizeLowerLimit|Lower limit for size scale of the dots (default: 0) SizeUpperLimit|Upper limit for size scale of the dots(default: 2) PlotSize|Size of longer plot size
+ColorUpperLimit|Upper limit for color scale of the dots (default: 0.5) SizeLowerLimit|Lower limit for mapping to the size scale of the dots (default: 0) SizeUpperLimit|Upper limit for mapping to the size scale of the dots(default: 2) MinDotSize|Minimum dot size (SizeLowerLimit is mapped to this value, default: 0) MaxDotSize|Maximum dot size (SizeUpperLimit is mapped to this value, default 6) PlotSize|Size of longer plot size
 LabelFontSize|Font size for axis labels SizeLegendName|Title for the size legend